awalterschulze/goderive/Contributing.md

 First create your example go file `foldername.go` with your example code.

+Please do not use words like foo, bar and MyStruct.
+Examples are more useful if they are as close as possible to actual use cases.
+Yes some current examples violate these rules, contributions that replace these examples will be highly appreciated.

 Next create a Readme.md in the folder with the following content:

 ````